Exam Content Outline

 3. Identify promotion and termination criteria

-6. Recommend salary and wage adjustments
+4. Research and recommend salary and wage adjustments

-G. Manage Professional Interactions
+G. Manage Professional Interactions and Development

 1. Participate in regulatory agency surveys